francium/website/content/reading.md

 improving his skills over the course of the year.

 Currently midway through, but very engaging and insight book so far.

+### Lovecraft, *Pickman's Model*

+2019-06-03

+Lovecraft has a rather unique writing style.
+If I recall, The Call of Cthulhu also employed story-within-story elements to tell the story.
+A very similar approach is taken by Lovecraft in Pickman's Model.
+The story itself is quite interesting and pulls you in.
+Best part of this short story is the memorable ending.
+Although it's not hard to unravel the mystery yourself, the ending is still quite enjoyable.

+### Lovecraft, *The Color Out Of Space*

+2019-06-03

+This story is a bit stranger than Pickman's Model.
+And unlike Pickman's model, Lovecraft take some time to paint a more detailed picture of some of the characters and settings.
+The story itself also take some time to naturally pan out, but delivers a good conclusion.
+It's not a happily ever after story, but I don't think Lovecraft is know for those.
+It's also quite interesting to see how much stories like this have been able to influence modern movies.
+You get a sense that there are many elements utilized by Lovecraft that are common or at least similar to the ones used in modern sci-fi movies.